VMBlakelock/destination-date-night/README.md

 ## Credits and References

 Personal credits go out to the following
-- Spencer Barriball for the assistance in building Javascript functions, commented accordingly within the code.
+- Spencer Barriball for the assistance and guidance in the building of Javascript functions, commented accordingly within the code.

 Web References
 - [codeahoy](https://codeahoy.com/javascript/2019/10/12/==-vs-===-in-javascript/#:~:text=The%20difference%20between%20%3D%3D%20and%20%3D%3D%3D%20is%20that%3A,the%20two%20variables%20being%20compared)
     - The Codahoy website 2019 references: *' === does not do any type conversion (coercion) and returns true only if both values and types are identical for the two variables being compared.'*

 Tutor Support
-- Tim from tutor support advised on a security issue I had during the creation of my Google Map JS Api.
+- Tim from tutor support advised on a security issue I had during the creation of my Google Map JS API.
 I was getting emails from Google saying my site was possible being comprimised.
 This was due to the API key being visable.
 Tim recommended that this maybe something to try to stop the emails and sent me a link to the "keyHelper" created my Matt Rudge of Code Institute that would obfuscate my API key.
 I thought this was a great thing due to the added security to my site - therefore I decided to add it into my JS file on the project. [githubkeyhelper](https://github.com/Code-Institute-Org/key-helper)